stevenbergner/stevenbergner.github.io/Teaching/cmpt767/hw3/index.md

 * Do tubulent structures behind the bike extend symmetrically right and left of the path?
 If not, what may be the cause of potential asymmetry?
 * Which body parts of the rider experience the highest tangential force?

-As a hint, this example displays some aspects of the visualization that we would like you to produce.
+As a hint, this example displays some aspects of the visualization for this question.
 ![](img/motorbike.png)

 **Submission**